lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 > **Table 1.** Hopper and Double Inverted Pendulum increased the dimension of the observation space by 11 and the action space by 2.

-In the scope of this class project, we were able to successfully pre-train these new environments with SAC, both acheiving a high reward policies that were certified safe initial policies.
+In the scope of this class project, we were able to successfully pre-train these new environments with SAC, both acheiving policies with high rewards that were certified safe initial policies.
+Unfortunately, however, right around the time we were able to run the algorithm, error-free, on both of the high dimensional environments for the first time we were met with the project deadline for the class.
+Our first few attempts in both Double Inverted Pendulum and Hopper un-learned the safe initial policy and returned highly negative mean rewards after a few epochs and clearly behave unsafely as shown below.

+There were a battery tests that we could still try in the future, given more time: various hyperparameter to tweak, reward functions to play around with as well as restricting the safety conditions to a more stable domain.
+Therefore, we cannot definitively state that the CRABS algorithm works or does not work on higher dimensional environments.
+Given the qualitative results below, we do have hope that CRABS can work in Double Inverted Pendulum, since though it has a high observation space, its action space is still low.

 #### Double Pendulum with CRABS